-- 0.35 In order to achieve the Plan's vision, the Forum has identified a series of values that underpin the policies and actions in the Plan: - i.
-Community.
-Being a residential area, there is a strong sense of community amongst those that live in Knightsbridge.
-Also, the cultural and educational institutions and businesses enjoy being part of a strong community and want to strengthen this going forward.
-All those with a stake in Knightsbridge recognise the collective value of coming together as a community of shared interests. - ii.
+- ii.
 Conserving.
-Knightsbridge's built heritage that makes it a special and popular place.
+Knightsbridge's built heritage makes it a special and popular place.
 This needs to be protected whilst recognising that innovation and creativity are also key characteristics of the Strategic Cultural Area and retail district.
 The Area's presence within the CAZ means that the needs of different users must be respected and an appropriate balance struck. - iii.
 Clean, safe and quiet.
 Whilst recognising that Knightsbridge attracts tens of thousands of people every day because of its vibrancy and interest, it is still predominantly a residential area and so the quality of life of residents should be respected. - iv.
 Iconic.
 Strongly related to the value of 'Conserving', there are certain buildings and places that are recognisable around the world and help to make Knightsbridge the place it is.
 Development should carefully consider any impacts it may have on these. - v.
 Inspirational.
-In particular, Knightsbridge's world-renowned cultural and educational institutions should continue to be supported to provide a service that is innovative, world class and inspiring.
+In particular, Knightsbridge's world-renowned cultural and educational institutions should continue to be supported to provide a service that is innovative, world class and inspiring. - vi.

-1 https://sustainabledevelopment.un.org/content/documents/21252030%20Agenda%20for%20Sustainable%20 vi.
 International.
 Knightsbridge is home to a diverse and international resident population.
 The Area also has cultural and educational institutions that are operating on an international scale and an International Shopping Centre which attracts many tourists from around the world.